![]() |

 -

-Power sockets: There are power sockets for laptops and mobiles at every seat and there are baby-changing facilities and designated spaces for passengers in wheelchairs.
+Power sockets: There are power sockets for laptops and mobiles at every seat, standard European 230V 2-pin type.

 -